-Demystifying Light Bulbs: Electricians' Terminology Unraveled
+A Primer on Light Bulbs: Demystifying Electricians' Terminology

-Common Names for Light Bulbs
+Common Terms for Light Bulbs

-Terms used to describe various types of Light Fixtures
+The terms used to describe different types of Light Fixtures

 Common Misconceptions

-Why it’s important to be aware of These Terms
+What is important to know These Terms

 Conclusion